alpha-yadav/DSA/readme.md

 Remember to handle edge cases like when one or both nodes are not present in the tree.
 The code examples provide a basic framework; you may need to adapt them based on your specific tree structure and requirements.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information about the function or points to create a graph for you.
+For example, you could give me:

+* **A list of points:**  (1,2), (3,4), (5,6)
+* **An equation:** y = 2x + 1
+* **A description of the data:**  "A bar graph showing the number of apples sold each day of the week: Monday 10, Tuesday 15, Wednesday 12, etc."

+Once you provide the information, I can help you graph it.